xiaolaba/f32/README.md

 Steps to building one:

  - Send the gerber file `f32_gerber.zip` found in the `hardware` folder to PCBWay with the specs mentioned above.
  - Order the components noted in `f32_bom.pdf`.
-These parts can be found on both DigiKey and Mouser.
+These parts can be found on both DigiKey and Mouser except the antenna.
+I don't remember where I had originally ordered them, but I believe they are CrossAir CA-C03.
     - <i>** Tip: Always order more than you need, especially with components as small as these.</i>

 <div align="center">